diffplug/spotless-cli/README.md

          for details).
        In CHECK mode, this means some files are not formatted properly (and might be fixed in APPLY mode).
   -1   Some files did not converge.
-This can happen in APPLY mode when the
+This can happen when one formatter does not
-         formatter does not converge on the file content.
+         converge on the file content.
   -2   An exception occurred during execution.
 ```